mospretmen/cryptoTradingBot/README.md

 npm run index
 ```

-Refer to the node-binance-api below to for further instructions.
+Refer to the node-binance-api below for further instructions.
 ---------------------------------------------------------------------------